K3VRAL/BananaPredictor/doc/BananaPredictor.md

 If the `l` item (Integer as argument) is used, it means that the Juice Stream length is changed to the new value provided.
 If this is not used, it will be defaulted to the end time of the BananaPredictor.

 If the `t` item (Slider's Type (`C`, `B`, `L`, `P`) as argument) is used, it means that the Juice Stream type will be changed to the new value provided.
 If this is not used, it will be defaulted to `L` or Linear.

+## BananaShower Points (`-w` or `--bananashower-points`) - Formatted as `int`

+The format for a point is `length`.
+WARNING; if you attempt to modify this to anything higher than the default value, the application may not make any progress.

+If the argument is not used, it will default to `NULL`, and the object that was selected will be used instead.

+You also can stack the argument multiple times, allowing you to have multiple shapes; each shape works independently.

 ## Distance (`-d` or `--distance`) - Double